Associate Degree Nursing (ADN) FAQs

 Is there financial assistance available to help defray the cost of the program?

 Yes.
-Please access the links to Financial Aid and Scholarship departments for more information.
+Please visit the Financial Aid or Scholarship departments for more information.

 Which courses can I take while waiting for admittance into the program?